 There are three types of animal use protocols at Thomas Jefferson University:

-Investigators wishing to submit an animal protocol for approval first fill out the appropriate form(s), which will be submitted to the IACUC for review.
+Investigators wishing to submit an animal protocol for approval must first complete a new protocol through the eSirius system which will be submitted to the IACUC for review.

-Before submission, protocols should be pre-reviewed by an IACUC committee member.
+Before submission, all new or de novo (triennial review) protocols need to be pre-reviewed by an IACUC committee member.
 If you pay attention to the comments of your pre-reviewer, your protocol should be approved with minimum additional effort.
-However, if you ignore the comments of your pre-reviewer, you can be almost guaranteed that your protocol will have difficulty obtaining approval.
-Contact any IACUC member to request a pre-review.
+However, if you do not obtain a pre-review this could cause the approval process to take longer then necessary.
+You can contact any IACUC member to request a pre-review.

 Accelerated/Just In Time Reviews

-In order to accomodate the Just-In-Time process, the IACUC has a mechanism for performing accelerated reviews.
-In order to obtain an accelerated review, you must send a copy of your pre-reviewed protocol via email with a cover letter explaining why you are requesting an accelerated review and all relevant deadlines to David Anderson, IACUC Chair, and cc it to Denise Ancharski-Stutler, IACUC Co-ordinator.
+In order to accommodate the Just-In-Time process, the IACUC has a mechanism for performing accelerated reviews.
+In order to obtain an accelerated review, you must send a copy of your pre-reviewed protocol via email with a cover letter explaining why you are requesting an accelerated review and all relevant deadlines to Larry Harshyne, IACUC Chair, and CC it to IACUC Coordinator.

 Note that before ORA will inform the granting agency that your protocol has been approved, the protocol must receive approval (see below).